Commitments

 — Patrice Smith

-Educate judges about the DVSJA and issues surrounding the criminalization of survivors
+Educate the public and policy makers about the DVSJA and issues surrounding the criminalization of survivors

-Open up conversations with prosecutors around trauma, domestic violence, and DVSJA cases
+Open up conversations with stakeholders about trauma, domestic violence, and DVSJA eligibility

-Collect data related to the DVSJA, track implementation and analyze lessons learned
+Collect data related to DVSJA resentencing, track implementation and analyze lessons learned

 Share DVSJA-related information with advocates across the state and country, particularly those interested in DVSJA replication efforts